xkrogen/power-playlists/README.md

 playlist).

 Each YAML file should contain all of the playlist definitions for a single user.
-When you first run `power-playlists`, you\'ll be prompted to log in to your Spotify account.
-A token allowing `power-playlists` to access your account will be stored based on the name of the YAML file, so you\'ll have to log in once for each file, and if the name of the file changes, you will have to re-login.
+When you first run `power-playlists`, you'll be prompted to log in to your Spotify account.
+A token allowing `power-playlists` to access your account will be stored based on the name of the YAML file, so you'll have to log in once for each file, and if the name of the file changes, you will have to re-login.

-Let\'s look at a simple example:
+Let's look at a simple example:

 ``` yaml
 PlaylistA: